The Holocaust Memorial Park: Design features

-The memorial designed by landscape architect George Vellonakis consists of a 14 1/2-foot tower sculpture of granite and exposed steel with a bronze “Eternal Flame” on top.
+The memorial designed by landscape architect George Vellonakis consists of a 14+1⁄2 ft tower sculpture of granite and exposed steel with a bronze “Eternal Flame” on top.
 The word “Remember” encircles the top of the tower.
 The tower stands on three circular pedestals of granite, bearing the names of the countries where people were persecuted during the Holocaust.
 A twenty-one-foot granite slab extending is inscribed with a brief history of the Holocaust, written by Alfred Gallup.

 At the end of the slab is inscribed:

 "This memorial is dedicated to the eternal memory of the six million Jewish men, women and children methodically murdered by the Nazis and their collaborators during the Holocaust.

 To the five million other innocent human beings who were also murdered under German rule during World War II.

 To the heroes of the ghettos and the Jewish armed resistance.

 To the partisans and allied soldiers who fought for freedom.

 To those who survived the horrors and degradation of the Nazis.

 To the few righteous among the nations who risked their lives to shield those targeted for death.

 And to all those who wage battle for freedom and human dignity.

 Humanity, must learn, understand, and remember so that it will never happen again.